octavian-ganea/equidock_public/README.md

-# DB5.5 data
+## DB5.5 data

-The raw DB5.5 dataset is placed in the `data` directory from the original source:
+The raw DB5.5 dataset was already placed in the `data` directory from the original source:
 ```
 https://zlab.umassmed.edu/benchmark/ or https://github.com/drorlab/DIPS
 ```
 The raw pdb files of DB5.5 dataset are in the directory `./data/benchmark5.5/structures`

-Then preprocess the raw data as follow to prepare data for rigid body docking:
+Then preprocess the raw data as follows to prepare data for rigid body docking:
 ```
 # prepare data for rigid body docking
 python preprocess_raw_data.py -n_jobs 40 -data db5 -graph_nodes residues -graph_cutoff 30 -graph_max_neighbor 10 -graph_residue_loc_is_alphaC -pocket_cutoff 8
 ```

-By default, `preprocess_raw_data.py` use 10 neighbor for each node when constructing the graph and uses only residues (coordinates being those of the alpha carbons).
-After running `preprocess_raw_data.py`, by default, you will get following ready-for-training data directory:
+By default, `preprocess_raw_data.py` uses 10 neighbor for each node when constructing the graph and uses only residues (coordinates being those of the alpha carbons).
+After running `preprocess_raw_data.py` you will get following ready-for-training data directory:

 ```
-# 10 fold style rigid body docking data with maxneighbor=10
 ./cache/db5_residues_maxneighbor_10_cutoff_30.0_pocketCut_8.0/cv_0/
 ```
 with files